Everest base camp trek 12 days

 Trip overview

-The Everest base camp trek 12-day trip route Itinerary gives you the feel of a legend close to Sir Edmund Hillary.
+The 12-day Everest base camp trek with Himalaya View Treks trip route Itinerary gives you the feel of a legend close to Sir Edmund Hillary.
 The sky above the earth below.
 Hiking the trails & peace within.
 This is what (5364m.) the Everest base camp trek is all about…

-However, the Journey to Everest base camp moves on to include ascents to Kala Patthar peak at (5545m), an important highlight of the 12-day EBC trek route.
-For instance, from this breathtaking point, you get to see some world-famous peaks.
+However, the Wonderful Journey to Everest base Camp in Pasang Lhamu rural Municipality of the Sherpa Kingdom Nepal includes ascents to Kala Patthar peak at (5545m), via Khumbu Glacier an important highlight of the 12-day EBC route.
+For instance, you will see some world-famous peaks from this breathtaking point.
 These peaks include Nuptse, Lhotse, Pumori, Thamserku, Everest south Col, Amadablam & Mt.
 Everest, from a real close-up.
 Likewise, we also get to view classic climbing routes to the summit of Mount Everest.
 Further on the cards is a hike to Everest Base Camp from where expeditions prepare to climb the world’s highest peak.
-Similarly, the best is yet to come.
-We enjoy stunning sunrise views over grand peaks, causing our hearts to dance with emotions.
-These are some major highlights of our EBC trek of 12 days.
-HVT Everest base camp trekking itinerary gives you some of the best experiences, ever.

 At the end of it all, the Everest Base Camp trip concludes after we reach the peak of Kalapathar at 5545m.
 We then trace our steps back to Namche Bazaar for a deserving restful night.
 The next morning we hike down to Lukla for our flight back to Kathmandu & the comforts of our hotel.